dmtrs/kipos/README.md

 ```

 Ensure you have [Node.js](https://nodejs.org) and [Yarn](https://yarnpkg.com) installed on your machine before running the above commands.
 Once the development server starts, you can access the application at `http://localhost:3000` in your browser.

+### Development

+Note that the npx graphql-codegen command should be run whenever there are updates to your GraphQL schema (`*.graphql|gql` files).
+It generates TypeScript typings based on your schema, which helps with type safety and autocompletion when writing GraphQL queries in our code.